ibm-cloud-docs/watsonxdata/mixed_case_behavior.md

    * **MariaDB**:

-     * Table and schema names should be in uppercase.
+     * Table and schema names should be in lowercase.

    * **Greenplum**: